What Is Social Work?

 • Are you praised for your patience, professionalism and ability to read people?

-• Master of Social Work (MSW), for example, may lead to state licensure to practice independently.
+• A Master of Social Work (MSW), for example, may lead to state licensure to practice independently.
 There are traditional, hybrid and online MSW programs available.

 • If you’re looking to become a leader in your workplace or the field, then a Doctor of Social Work (DSW) may be a viable option.
-The DSW holder looks to transition into positions that assess large-scale problems and address social work issues on a grand scale.
+The DSW holder typically looks to transition into positions that assess large-scale problems and address social work issues on a grand scale.

 What Does a Social Worker Do?